apache/skywalking-website/README.md

 Such as adding a ```blog``` folder in ``` /docs/.vuepress/public/static/ ```,and then you can make a folder which names about your blog in it.
 Put the images in this named folder.

 In markdown, you can use ```/docs/.vuepress/public/static/blog/{blogName}/{imageName} ``` path to add the image into markdown doc.

+## Blog
+When you try to publish blogs in Apache SkyWalking official website, no advertising is allowed here.
+You could add markdown test link(`[name](url)`) pointing to you personal website/twitter and company website.